 SAnthosh joined Watsi on May 15th, 2015.
-Seven years ago, SAnthosh joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, SAnthosh joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 SAnthosh's most recent donation traveled 8,800 miles to support Dany, a woman from Cambodia, to fund ear surgery so she can communicate more clearly.

 SAnthosh has funded healthcare for 64 patients in 12 countries.